IRC: Gonzalez–Schlegel (GS) Method

 Overview

-The Gonzalez–Schlegel (GS) method is the default IRC integrator in MAPLE.
+The second-order method of Gonzalez–Schlegel (GS) has been implemented in MAPLE.
 It operates in mass-weighted Cartesian coordinates and uses a two-phase pivot-step plus constrained-optimization approach at each IRC point:

 The Hessian is updated along the path using BFGS/Bofill update formulas, avoiding full Hessian recomputation at every step.
 Adaptive step-size control adjusts the arc length based on path curvature, and an optional parabolic fit detects when the path has descended into a minimum basin.